-The fund's activities expose it to a variety of financial risks: market risk (including interest rate risk), credit risk and liquidity risk.
+The fund's activities expose it to a variety of financial risks: market risk (including foreign currency risk and interest rate risk), credit risk and liquidity risk.
 The fund's overall risk management program focuses on ensuring compliance with the fund constitution.
-It also seeks to maximise the financial returns and minimise potential adverse effects on the financial performance of the fund.
+It also seeks to maximise the financial returns and social impact and minimise potential adverse effects on the financial performance of the fund.
 The fund uses different methods to measure different types of risk to which it is exposed.
-These methods include sensitivity analysis in the case of interest rate risks, ageing analysis for credit risk and beta analysis in respect of investment portfolios to determine market risk.
+These methods include sensitivity analysis in the case of interest rate and foreign exchange risks and ageing analysis for credit risk.